 We keep a written record of all accidents or injuries and first aid treatment, and we inform parent(s) and/or carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, as well as any first aid treatment.
-Records are stored confidentially in Medical Tracker (Accident reporting software tool).
+Records are stored in First Aid books.
 The recording of an accident is carried out in confidence at all times by the person administering first aid.